-Our Help Desk offers advice to dissertation students undertaking work with quantitative data.
+We offer advice to dissertation students working with quantitative data.

-Completing a dissertation based on a secondary analysis of a big data set demonstrates a wide range of highly sought after skills and is a great addition to any CV in today’s graduate job market.
+Completing a dissertation based on a secondary analysis of a big data set demonstrates highly sought after skills and is a great addition to any CV in today’s graduate job market.

-We offer help and advice to all dissertation students undertaking work with quantitative data (for Manchester students based in any of the Q-Step supported disciplines: Sociology, Politics, Social Anthropology, Philosophy, Criminology and Linguistics).
+We offer help and advice to all dissertation students undertaking work with quantitative data in:

 How it works